deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt3-third-year.md

 backpack, ammo, grenades, medical equipment, and any auxiliary armour plating or mission-specific tools he felt like carrying.

-The final step – his helmet and breathing mask – were almost anticlimactically simple.
-He could – and was required to – put them on himself.
+The final step---his helmet and breathing mask---were almost anticlimactically simple.
+He could---and was required to---put them on himself.
 They snapped on simply and easily, having a pressure-sealed locking system of Cavendish's own design that was allegedly foolproof.